 The St Cuthbert’s Way is a peaceful 63-mile trail from the Scottish Borders to the Northumberland coast.
 Beginning at the gates of Melrose Abbey, this trail climbs over the Eildon Hills, along the banks of the River Tweed, and across wild and open moorland.
 It climbs over the northern part of the Cheviot Hills before crossing the border into England – where Sue and Katrina are pictured here at the end of their walk.

 When you wake up early in the morning and set off on a new adventure, your mind fills with nerves and excitement.
-We think this stunning photography by Chrononauts Photography captures this feeling so well.
+We think this stunning photograph by Chrononauts Photography captures this feeling so well.

 With the soft early morning light from the sun peeking over the horizon, this photo is reminiscent of that moment when the ferry pulls into port on a peaceful morning.
 In this case, Felix and Juliana’s adventure took them to the wonderful Isle of Arran to walk the Arran Coastal Way.